 - Replacement of 3,500 feet (1.1 kilometers) of small water mains in the Capitol Hill area

 - Replacement of 20,000 feet (6 kilometers) of water mains 12 inches (30 cm) or less in diameter

 - Replacement of an additional 7,000 feet (2.1 kilometers) of small-diameter water main

 - 5,100 feet (1.6 kilometers) of 16-inch (40-cm) tie-in to the McMillan Water Filtration Plant

 - Fort Stanton Reservoir Site Work & Joint Seal Project

-For over a decade, we have successfully managed the Capital Improvement Program for the water service area and achieved project control targets.
+For two decades, we have successfully managed the Capital Improvement Program for the water service area and achieved project control targets.
 In one year, total overall spending in the water service area was 99.8% of the baseline projection.